Saint-Pons-de-Mauchiens: Geography

-A tiny village perched on a hill, St. Pons de Mauchiens is a typical example of the circulade type of village dating back to the eleventh and twelfth centuries.
+A tiny village perched on a hill, St. Pons de Mauchiens is an example of the circulade type of village dating back to the eleventh and twelfth centuries.
 The Bishops of Agde built the city castle in 1199.
 A fine mill, the "Moulin de Roquemengarde" on the river Hérault is only 4 km away.
-To really escape from the modern world, there is a recently restored footpath (17 km), nicely marked, leading from the village environs right out into the hilly garrigue countryside, perfumed with thyme, lavender and rosemary.
+A restored footpath (17 km) leads from the village environs into the hilly garrigue countryside, perfumed with thyme, lavender and rosemary.

 History

-There is a legend about the village's name.
-One of the castle's lords owned a pack of ferocious dogs ("chiens" in French) that he let loose at nightfall.
+There is a legend about the village's name; One of the castle's lords owned a pack of ferocious dogs ("chiens" in French) that he let loose at nightfall.
 One day, he arrived home late and the castle doors were locked.
 The dogs did not recognize their master, savagely attacking his throat, tearing him to pieces.
 His last words were "Mauvais chiens !"
 The village is called St-Pons-de-MAUCHIENS, mauchiens being an abbreviation of 'Mauvais chiens'.